Also known as: Scriptwriter

 Build a portfolio:

 Create work that you can show off to admissions tutors or employers.
 This is essential.
-Go to build your portfolio to learn how.
+Go to build your writing portfolio to learn how.

 Get a degree: